tresorama/test-markdown-data-layer/src/data/blog/db/notion/README.md

 "notion-to-md": "^2.5.5",
 ```

-#### 2. Creata a Notion database
+### 2. Creata a Notion database

-TODO
+Duplicate this [Notion page](https://elastic-cymbal-9af.notion.site/starter-next-blog-DEMO-NOTION-DATABASE-e70f32d503614367a9f714854dc898aa) that contains a stater blogpost database.

-#### 3. Create a Notion Integration for this app
+It includes also information of how to get extra necessary data from Notion-side.

-TODO
+### 3. Add env vars

-#### 4. Add env vars
+Copy `src/data/blog/db/notion/.env.notion.example` file in the root of the project and rename it as `.env.local`.

-Go in `src/utils/blog/db/notion/.env.notion.example`.
+Fill the missing env following the instruction that you can find inside the template duplicated at the previous step.

-Inside you find which env vars are needed and how to get them.
+> NOTE:
-Add env vars to `.env.local` (in development) and in your Deploy Service (Netlify/Vercel) when in production.
+> In local development `.env.local` is used as source, but in producction you must define these vars in your Deploy Service (Netlify/Vercel) as Environment Variables.